Kaffir lime: Names

-The micrantha, a similar citrus fruit native to the Philippines that is ancestral to several hybrid limes, such as the Key lime and Persian lime, may represent the same species as C. hystrix, but the genomic characterization of the kaffir lime has not been performed in sufficient detail to allow a definitive conclusion.
+The micrantha, a similar citrus fruit native to the Philippines that is ancestral to several hybrid limes, such as the Key lime and Persian lime, could represent the same species as C. hystrix, but the genomic characterization of the kaffir lime has not been performed in sufficient detail to allow a definitive conclusion.

 South Africa

-In South Africa, the Arabic kafir was adopted by White colonialists as "kaffir", an ethnic slur for Black Africans.
-Consequently, some authors favour "makrut lime", a less known name.
+In the Dutch Cape Colony (today part of South Africa), the Arabic kafir was adopted by Dutch colonists as "kaffir", an ethnic slur for Bantu peoples.
+In reaction, some authors have favored "makrut lime", a lesser known but more neutral name.
 In South Africa, it is usually referred to as "Thai lime".

 Description

 C. hystrix is a thorny shrub or small tree, 6 to 35 ft tall, with aromatic and distinctively shaped "double" leaves.
 These hourglass-shaped leaves comprise the leaf blade plus a flattened, leaf-like stalk (botanically, a winged petiole).
 The fruit is rough and green and ripens to yellow; it is distinguished by its bumpy exterior and small size, approximately 4 cm wide.
 The fruits have thick skins (pericarps) and taste very acidic and slightly bitter.
 Flowers can have four to five petals that are white in color and are fragrant.